 Let me tell you something: ever since I dove into the minimal lifestyle this year, I have been so much happier with my surroundings and with myself personally.

-It’s crazy the difference it makes to have a cutter-free surrounding and how much more efficient you become in life when you are minimal.
+It’s crazy the difference it makes to live in a clutter-free surrounding and how much more efficient you become in life when you are more minimal.

-From how I decorate my house to how I dress up (spoiler: I did an entire closet revamp), I am obsessing every day more with being more minimal, especially in my thirties.
+From how I decorate my house to how I dress up (spoiler: I did an entire closet revamp), I am obsessing every day more with being more minimal.

-First things first, What is a minimalist lifestyle, per se?
+What is a minimalist lifestyle, per se?

 For many minimalists, the philosophy that encompasses it revolves around getting rid of excess items and about living life based on experiences rather than worldly possessions.

 It incorporates getting rid of the clutter in your finances, relationships, and mind.

 Every day I am more and more a firm believer that less is more.

 1. My Boyfriend’s Influence

 If there is anything that you should know about Italian fashion and style is that, in general, Italians like clean cuts, neutral colors and, most importantly, good fabric.

 On the other hand, as a Brazilian myself, I was all about bright colors, fun patterns, beautiful flowers, all that exciting stuff.

 2. Washing Clothes

 It was a weekly mission!
-Landry day was the saddest day ever because the pile of clothes would start adding up and that would give me a slight panic attack.
-Now, it is so easy and simple!
+Laundry day was the saddest day ever because the pile of clothes would start adding up and that would give me a slight panic attack.

 3. No family in Europe